fileverse/fileverse-ddoc/README.md

 This repository contains:
-`/package` – The core package code.
+- `/package` – The core package code.
-Example & demo source code to showcase dDocs functionalities.
+- Example & demo source code to showcase dDocs functionalities.

 ## Usage

 ### Prequisites

-To use dDocs, ensure your project is set up with Tailwind CSS and have a Tailwind configuration file
+To use dDocs, ensure your project is set up with Tailwind CSS and have a Tailwind configuration file.

 ### Install & import
-Add the following imports
+Add the following imports :
 ```javascript
 import { DdocEditor } from '@fileverse-dev/ddoc'
 import '@fileverse-dev/ddoc/styles' // in App.jsx/App.tsx